mdn/content/files/en-us/web/css/position-visibility/index.md

 ## Description

+In some situations you might not want to display an anchor-positioned element.
+For example, if its associated anchor is offscreen it might be unclear what it refers to and take up space unnecessarily, so you may want to hide it altogether.

-Use the `position-visibility` property to conditionally hide the anchor-positioned element on which it is set if the associated anchor element is completely hidden (`anchors-visible`) or if just partially hidden (`no-overflow`).
+Use the `position-visibility` property to conditionally hide the anchor-positioned element on which it is set if the associated anchor element is completely hidden (`anchors-visible`) or if the anchor-positioned element itself is partially hidden (`no-overflow`).

 When an element is hidden due to `position-visibility`, it is referred to as **strongly hidden**.
 This means that it will act as though it and its descendant elements have a {{cssxref("visibility")}} value of `hidden` set, regardless of what their actual visibility value is.